-In Years 7 and 8 we aim to provide an overview of a number of key historical events, people and changes, each unit of work is based on a particular topic and is centred around a crucial historical skill.
+In Years 7 and 8 we aim to provide an overview of a number of key historical events, people and changes.
+Each unit of work is based on a particular enquiry topic and is centred around a crucial historical skill.
 All of which is designed to prepare students for further study of history at Key Stage 4.

 Mr Andrew Parker, Head of Humanities, Teacher of History

 Mrs Gemma Green, Teacher of History